 His office is also a leader in the state for the prosecution of “cold cases.”
-Using advances in DNA technology, his office formed a cold case team with Tacoma Police and the FBI to work unsolved homicide and rape cases.
-The team has had several successes, including a murder charge in a 32-year-old case where a 13-year-old girl, Jennifer Bastain, disappeared on a bike ride at Point Defiance Park.
+Using advances in DNA technology, his office partnered with Tacoma Police and the FBI to work unsolved homicide and rape cases.
+The team has had several successes, including a murder charge in a 32-year-old case where a 13-year-old girl, Jennifer Bastian, disappeared on a bike ride at Point Defiance Park.

 At the state legislature, Mark has successfully advocated for laws to increase penalties for drunk drivers who kill, stop the duplication and dissemination of child pornography, and close a loophole that allowed violent, mentally ill offenders to walk free.

-Additionally, Mark started and enhanced innovative, alternative courts for veterans, non-violent drug-addicted defendants, and those with mental health issues.
+Additionally, Mark started and enhanced innovative, therapeutic courts for veterans, non-violent drug-addicted defendants, and those with mental health issues.

 Early in his career, Mark was the Team Chief of the Drug Unit.
 He focused on eliminating methamphetamine labs.
 Vigorous prosecution and effective partnerships reduced meth labs by more than 90% in Pierce County.

-Finally, Mark has long been vigilant in stopping the state from dumping dangerous offenders from other counties into Pierce County.
+Finally, Mark has long been vigilant in stopping the state from dumping dangerous offenders, particularly sex offenders, from other counties into Pierce County.
+He fights for us.